kura/blackhole/docs/source/index.rst

 ============

 Please see the :ref:`contributing` section for information on how to contribute.
-There :ref:`api` section also has a wealth of information on how the server works and how you can modify it or use parts of it.
+The :ref:`api` section also has a wealth of information on how the server works and how you can modify it or use parts of it.

 Upcoming/planned features